 Legionella Awareness: Hot & Cold Water & Evaporative Cooling – LCA9001

-LCA 9001 is a City & Guilds accredited one day classroom based legionella awareness training course designed specifically for candidates who require an introduction to Legionnaires’ disease and the control of legionella bacteria in hot and cold water services, cooling towers and other evaporative cooling systems in accordance with the Health & Safety Executive’s (HSE) Approved Code of Practice (ACOP) L8 “Legionnaires’ disease: Control of legionella bacteria in water systems”.
+LCA 9001 is a City & Guilds accredited one day classroom based legionella awareness training course designed specifically for candidates who require an introduction to Legionnaires’ disease and the control of legionella bacteria in hot and cold water services, cooling towers and other evaporative cooling systems in accordance with the Health & Safety Executive’s Approved Code of Practice ACOP L8 “Legionnaires’ disease: Control of legionella bacteria in water systems”.

 Who Should Attend?

 This training course is ideal for candidates who require an introduction to Legionnaires’ disease and matters concerning the control of legionella bacteria in hot and cold water services, cooling towers and other evaporative cooling systems in accordance the HSE’s ACOP L8.
+The course also qualifies for 7 hours CPD in all associated subjects and this is recorded on the Certificate of Attainment issued following successful completion of the course.

 Typical candidates will be health and safety managers, building owners, facilities managers, operators of cooling towers, maintenance and engineering contractors, and those with responsibility for the safe storage of water and safe operation of such water systems including cooling towers.